scala notes

 - a variable pattern matches any object, Scala binds the variable to whatever the object is.

-To treat a lowercase identifier as a constant in a pattern match, use back-tickpi
+To treat a lowercase identifier as a constant in a pattern match, use back-tickpi. - typed patterns

 case sequences as partial functions6. patterns in